 As the saying goes, “Do one thing—and do it really well.”
 Promote the main thrust of the company’s mission and that alone.

 Don’t Neglect Branding

 Starting from the name on down, a company needs to stamp a distinct brand on its organization.
+Get through the red tape.
 Choose a name that reflects both the mission and the products.
 Research the name, so the company won’t run into legal hassles or a cultural faux pas later.
 Make the logo, the labels, the advertising copy voice—every bit of communication the company puts out—reflect its brand image.

 Part of the branding process is to identify the company’s target customer base.
 Successful inbound marketing depends on messaging that targets a company’s key demographic.
 With social enterprises, a social enterprise’s target customer base doesn’t only include those who buy its products and services.
 It also includes its funders.
 If they don’t get the message that this brand—this cause—is one worth their money, they’ll go elsewhere.
 Bring them along for the ride.

 When a social enterprise company avoids these risky marketing mistakes social entrepreneurs make, it will be well on its way to success for both itself and those whom it benefits.